 Le Creuset Stoneware vs Cast Iron Handle Differences

 For the most part they are very similar.
-The stoneware has a more gentle transition to the body of the dish while the cast iron version is more abrupt.
+The stoneware has a more gentle transition to the body.
+While the cast iron version is more abrupt.

-The ridges on the stoneware version are more widespread and they have two half ridges so that gentle transition is more prevalent.
-On the Cast Iron Au Gratin Dish, the ridges is more closely packed and uniform, it looks like something that is packed within in a box.
+The ridges on the stoneware version are more widespread and they have two half ridges.
+On the Cast Iron model, the ridges is more closely packed and uniform, it looks like something that is packed within in a box.

 Color difference between Le Creuset Stoneware and Cast Iron

 As with all Le Creuset Cookware, these gratin dishes come in a variety of beautiful colors.
-Although not as extensive as their mainline dutch oven cookware, there is enough varieties to satisfy the average chef needs.
+Although not as extensive as their mainline cookware, there is enough to satisfy most people.

-Both of the cast iron and stoneware Le Creuset au gratin dish is made in the quince color.
+Both of my cast iron and stoneware Le Creuset au gratin dish is made in the quince color.
 However, there is some differences when you look at them side by side.
 The interior of the stoneware version has a more rich and warm color.
-For these type of cookware, the warmth of these color gives a more inviting home feel.
-The Cast Iron version is more of a cold sandy look to it.
+This gives the dish a more inviting home feel.
+The Cast Iron version has a more cold sandy look to it.

 At the exterior, the stoneware yellow has a gentle gradient of dark yellow to light.
 The cast iron version has no gradient with just the same yellow throughout.

 The shape is a very simple low profile oval shape.
-This forces you to spread the food out thin so that you will maximize the amount of surface area for browning.
+This forces you to spread the food out thin.
+By doing so, you will maximize the amount of surface area for browning.
 Having a thin dish will also reduce the amount of cooking time.
-A thinner dish does need as much time to cook the food to the center.

 Le Creuset Au Gratin Stove Top Compatibility

 I would say this is where the cast iron shines.
 Unfortunately the stoneware is not stove top compatible.
 If you want to warm up a dish or perform initial cooking on the stove top, you would be out of luck.
-You can only cook in the oven when using the stoneware version.
+The stoneware gratin pan can only be used in the oven.
 Whereas the cast iron version can be used both on the stove top and oven.

 Le Creuset Stoneware Durability

 Yea, no way stoneware is more durable than metal.
-With the stoneware I am always careful and scared that I will accidentally drop or ding it.
-A simple smack in the wrong place will mean that it breaks.
-I have more freedom and confidence in the cast iron gratin dish.
+With the stoneware I am always careful and scared that I will accidentally drop/break it.
+A simple smack in the wrong place will mean that it will break.
+I have more freedom and confidence in the cast iron model.

-The reviews on amazon are claiming that there are some issues in regards to it cracking.
-A lot of time when these dish crack is due to a sudden shock in temperature.
+The reviews on amazon are claiming that there are some issues with cracking.
+Most of the time this is due to thermal shock.
 For example, placing a hot dish on a cold surface or vice versa.
 You see this happen a lot with glassware dish.

 Le Creuset Stoneware vs Cast Iron Fit and Finish

 Normally I would say the fit and finish on most Le Creuset products are close to excellent.
-However, comparing the stoneware and cast iron finish side by side, I see how bad it really is.
+However, comparing the stoneware and cast iron finish side by side, you will see how bad the cast iron model really is.
 The overall paint job is better in the stoneware.
-There is no orange peel like you see in the cast iron version.
-For those of you who do not know, orange peel is wavy finish in the paint.
-A good paint job with no orange peel lets you see a mirror finish.
+There is no orange peel and the paint is smooth.

-The paint on the rim of the Au Gratin Dish on the cast iron is not even and varies in thickness.
-The one on the stoneware is perfect and in line with the rim.
+The paint on the cast iron model is not even or uniform.
+The one on the stoneware model is perfect.

 Finally, the subtle gradient in yellow richness is beautifully done on the stoneware but is lacking in the cast iron version.